WangHui-in/Customer-Retention-Heat-map/README.md

 ## Data
 The dataset for this analysis is obtained from Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/rishikumarrajvansh/marketing-insights-for-e-commerce-company.

-## Data Loading and Preprocessing:
+1.Data Loading and Preprocessing:

-1. Import transaction data from the specified dataset.
+Import transaction data from the specified dataset.
 Prepare data by extracting necessary attributes like purchase dates and customer IDs.

-Cohort Analysis:
+2.Cohort Analysis:

-2. Define cohorts based on the customers' first purchase date.
+Define cohorts based on the customers' first purchase date.
 Track subsequent transactions of the customers within these cohorts over time.

-Heatmap Generation:
+3.Heatmap Generation:

-3. Calculate retention rates for each cohort.
+Calculate retention rates for each cohort.
 Generate a heatmap using Python's seaborn and matplotlib libraries to visually display these retention rates over time.

 ## Features